 - Focal or multifocal neoplasm is perfectly visualized.

-- We are in a better position to determine if we are dealing with an intra or extra testicular lesion.
+- We are in a better position to determine if we are dealing with an intro or extra testicular lesion.

 - The Vascular 3DUS is able to show a very clear depiction of varicocele.